siddharthvp/mwn/README.md

 	"prop": "info",
 	"titles": ['Page1', 'Page2', ... , 'Page1300'],  // array of page names
 	"inprop": "protection"
+}) // 2nd parameter is taken as 'titles' by default .then(jsons => {
+	// jsons is the array of individual JSON responses.
 });
 ```
+The 3rd parameter `hasApiHighLimit` is set `true` by default.
+If you get the API error 'too-many-titles' (or similar), your account doesn't have the required user right, so set the parameter as `false`.

 ##### batchOperation(pageList, workerFunction, concurrency)
 Perform asynchronous tasks (involving API usage) over a number of pages (or other arbitrary items). `batchOperation` uses a default concurrency of 5.
 Customise this according to how expensive the API operation is.
 Higher concurrency limits could lead to more frequent API errors.